hivesolutions/appier-extras/readme.md

     self.save()
 ```

-This decorator accepts a ``name`` attribute that describes the operation and is shown in the interface, a ``parameters`` tuple containing the parameters to be sent to the operation where each parameter is represented by a ``tuple`` consisting of the descriptor of the parameter, it's name, type and default value.
+This decorator accepts a ``name`` attribute that describes the operation and is shown in the interface, a ``parameters`` tuple containing the parameters to be sent to the operation where each parameter is represented by a ``tuple`` consisting of the description of the parameter, it's name, type and default value.
+When the user executes the operation a dialog is presented with a form to set the defined parameters.
 The operation's severity level can by set by specifying the ``level`` <em>keyword</em> where higher levels are more severe:

 ```python
 @appier.operation(